josdem/hugo/content/techtalk/java/junit5.md

 categories = ["techtalk", "code", "java"]
 +++

-Junit 5 is the next generation of Junit.
-JUnit 5 requires Java 8 since it was born as JUnit Lambda project, that project wanted to take full advantage of the new features from Java 8, especially lambda expressions.
+Junit 5 is the next generation of Junit, it requires Java 8 since it was born as JUnit Lambda project, that project wanted to take full advantage of the new features from Java 8, especially lambda expressions.

-For Gradle you need to create a `build.gradle`project with this dependencies:
+With Gradle this is the minimal structure needed in a `build.gradle` file:

 ```groovy
 apply plugin: "java"